rakiya30/Call-Centre-Trends/README.md

 ### Data Source

-The dataset used for this analysis was provided by PhoneNow, it consists of 10 columns and 5000 rows
+The dataset used for this analysis was provided by PhoneNow (PWC virtual job simmulation on forage platform) it consists of 10 columns and 5000 rows

 ### Tools